marlo-morales/car_dealership/README.md

 ## Submitting The Challenge

-Please create a PR for the following milestones, then merge your PR to continue.
+1. Please create a PR for each feature, then

-1. Getting the application up and running.
-1. Each production ready feature.
+1. merge your PR and continue working on the next feature.

 ## What We Care About